-Per the MERR Plan, implementation strategies are to be produced by tribal, state, and federal fish and wildlife managers as well as by entities involved in coordinating research, monitoring, and evaluation.
-Through the MERR Plan, the NPCC has encouraged a collaborative process involving the fish and wildlife managers.
+Per the draft MERR Plan, implementation strategies are to be produced by tribal, state, and federal fish and wildlife managers as well as by entities involved in coordinating research, monitoring, and evaluation.
+The NPCC has encouraged a collaborative process involving the fish and wildlife managers.

-Since 2009, the Foundation staff, through this project, has been assisting the NPCC and BPA with coordination and facilitation efforts to develop implementation strategies.
-Currently, Foundation staff continues to collaborate with the NPCC and BPA by providing coordination and facilitation services during the development and continued maintenance of the Anadromous Salmonid Monitoring Strategy, draft Resident Fish Implementation Strategies (white sturgeon, bull trout, burbot, kokanee, Yellowstone cutthroat trout, westslope cutthroat trout, redband-rainbow trout, and largemouth bass), draft Wildlife Monitoring Implementation Strategy, and the Columbia River Basin Collaborative Data Sharing Strategy for Salmon and Steelhead).
+Since 2009 the Foundation staff, through this project, has been assisting the NPCC and BPA with coordination and facilitation efforts to develop the implementation strategies.
+Currently, Foundation staff continues to collaborate with the NPCC and BPA by providing coordination and facilitation services during the development and continued maintenance of the Anadromous Salmonid Monitoring Strategy (ASMS), draft Resident Fish Implementation Strategies, draft WMIS, draft Lamprey Monitoring Strategy, and the Columbia River Basin Collaborative Data Sharing Strategy for Salmon and Steelhead.

 The approaches that have been used to develop the implementation strategies have varied depending on the topic and species.
-For example, the Anadromous Fish Implementation Strategy component (known as the Anadromous Salmonid Monitoring Strategy (ASMS)), which relates to tributary Viable Salmonid Population Parameters, habitat effectiveness, and hatchery effectiveness for anadromous salmon and steelhead, was developed through a series of sub-regional and regional workshops.
-Those workshops carried forward in the development of the Basin-wide data sharing strategy that followed.
-Efforts to complete the Resident Fish and Wildlife implementation strategies have been coordinated and facilitated by Foundation staff in collaboration with NPCC staff while, working closely with the various focus workgroups and stakeholders (primarily UCUT staff for the upper Columbia resident fish strategies).
-Following completion of a draft implementation strategy, or of substantial components, a NPCC- facilitated process will be initiated to validate and receive comments on the content.
+For example, the ASMS, which relates to Viable Salmonid Population (VSP) Parameters, habitat effectiveness, and hatchery effectiveness for anadromous salmon and steelhead, was developed through a series of sub-regional and regional workshops.
+Those workshops carried forward in the development of the basin-wide data sharing strategy that followed (Coordinated Assessments Project).
+Efforts to complete the resident fish and wildlife implementation strategies have been coordinated and facilitated by Foundation staff in collaboration with NPCC staff while, working closely with the various focus workgroups and stakeholders (primarily UCUT staff for the upper Columbia resident fish strategies).

 Because the implementation strategies are intended to be living documents (NPCC 2010-17), the NPCC expects that the implementation strategies will be updated as information becomes available.
 The NPCC suggested that the implementation strategies be updated on an annual basis to facilitate what is learned to improve Program implementation.
-The NPCC's proposed approach to updating the implementation strategies, on an annual basis, will require a continuation of the coordination that was essential for developing the initial documents.
+The NPCC's has proposed approach to updating the implementation strategies, on an annual basis, will require a continuation of the coordination that was essential for developing the initial documents.